 The geophysical parameters measured by a set of well-logging tools include:

-1) natural or spontaneous radioactivity using a gamma tool (GR); this can be the total gamma output from a formation, or the measurement of a rocks natural radioactivity can be broken down into the proportions coming from the three main natural radioactive elements present in all rocks (Uranium, Potassium and Thorium) as measured by a spectral gamma tool.
+1) natural or spontaneous radioactivity using a gamma tool (GR); this can be the total gamma output from a formation, or the measurement of a rocks natural radioactivity.
+Outputs can be broken down into the proportions from the three main natural radioactive elements present in all rocks (Uranium, Potassium and Thorium) as measured by a spectral gamma tool.

 2) The rocks response to induced radiation as in the Compton scattering range measured in a density tool (RHOB) or to neutron bombardment in the neutron tool (NPHI).
-3) The time taken for the passage of sound waves through rock, as measured by a sonic tool (DT) or the response of the rock to an induced passage of current, as in the resistivity and conductivity tools.
+3) The time taken for the passage of sound waves through rock, as measured by a sonic tool (DT) or the rock's response to an induced passage of current, as in the resistivity and conductivity tools.

 Table 1 summarises the pertinent ranges of these properties in evaporite salts, as well as other lithologies and brines.